-After fridge is cleared you clean, start by wiping anything that may have dripped, spilled or spattered under drawers, in egg slots, crisper; if these things can be pulled out you should do that.
-Leaving you with as free area as possible to work in.
+After the fridge is cleared you clean, start by wiping anything that may have dripped, spilled or spattered under drawers, in egg slots, crisper.
+If these things can be pulled out, you should do that, leaving you with as free area as possible to work in.
 The racks, drawers, and crisper needs to be cleaned also.
 Doing them separate works much faster, and gets everything cleaned.
 They can soak if you have room, if not take a spray bottle of apple cider vinegar and wipe these things down.
-Let them remain wet (this eats thru bad odors) and set aside.
+Let them remain wet (this eats through bad odors) and set aside.

 Next you want to take baking soda if extremely bad (rotten things or has set closed not being used).
 Use a entire box, if not a 1/2 box, per bucket of water is fine.
 Wipe as before this neutralizes the smell of the vinegar as well as absorbs any odors left.

 By now, you should be noticing a huge difference in the smell of refrigerator.
 Put it back together, wipe entire unit down once its back in place, shelves, etc. As well as baking soda (depending on what's made the smell), I like putting coal in the back.
 You will be surprised how effective this is.
 Make sure you replace both from time to time.